cossacklabs/product-docs/content/acra/acra-in-depth/authentication/_index.md

 ## Privileged operations

 {{< hint warning >}}
-AcraWebConfig tool is deprecated and will not be available since 0.91.0.
+AcraWebConfig tool and AcraConnector are deprecated and will not be available since 0.91.0.
 {{< /hint >}}

 AcraServer supports changing configuration in runtime using [AcraWebConfig's](/acra/configuring-maintaining/general-configuration/acra-webconfig).
 AcraWebConfig is a simple web UI service that requires HTTP basic authentication.